 Pham Ngu Lao Street

-Though known as the backpacker district, this bustling market street attracts people from all walks of life with its bounty of clothing, war memorabilia, and other merchandise.
+Though known as the backpacker district, the bustling Pham Ngu Lao Street attracts people from all walks of life with its bounty of clothing, war memorabilia, and other merchandise.

 War Remnants Museum

-The museum paints a vivid – and often disturbing – picture of the country's 20th-century struggles.
+The War Remnants Museum paints a vivid – and often disturbing – picture of the country's 20th-century struggles.
 It's a must for anyone hoping to understand Vietnam's complex history.

 Dam Sen Park